m2x07/easy-arch-install/README.md

 ## Adding a new user
 We haven't created our user yet and we will do it now.<br>
-First let's change the password for the root account.
+First let's change the password for the root user.
 ```bash
 passwd
 ```